ShuaybM/FileManagement/README.md

 ### DISCLAIMER
-These work for my use, don't use them unless you know what you're doing or have a backup, just in case something goes wrong
+These work for my use, don't use them unless you know what you're doing or have a backup, just in case something goes wrong.
+This is changing file names.